Any scaffolding or hoarding which encroaches or projects onto or over the Highway requires a scaffold licence and permission must be obtained from us.

 Download an application form to erect scaffolding (PDF 17kb)

-Following receipt of your application, we will notify you of the decision to issue the permit either by telephone or in writing within 48 hours.
+Following receipt of your application, we will notify you of the decision and to issue the permit either by telephone or in writing within 48 hours.

 Click here for a full list of licence fees

 For further information about scaffolding licences, please contact us.